-Scaramucci: White house plotters seeking Trump exit - BBC News
+Scaramucci: Plotters seeking Trump exit

 However, he said the president needed to bring in "more loyalists" in order to carry out his agenda.

-The Wall Street financier criticised the influence of Mr Bannon and the right-wing Breitbart News website that he was the driving force behind.
+The Wall Street financier criticised the influence of Mr Bannon and the right-wing Breitbart News website, which he helped to launch.

 He suggested the president needed to move more towards the mainstream and moderates in order to push through "a very successful legislative agenda".